William Tyndale: At Oxford

-Tyndale began a Bachelor of Arts degree at Magdalen Hall (later Hertford College) of Oxford University in 1506 and received his B.A. in 1512, the same year becoming a subdeacon.
+After schooling at Katharine Lady Berkeley's School, Wotton-under-Edge in Gloucestershire Tyndale began a Bachelor of Arts degree at Magdalen Hall (later Hertford College) of Oxford University in 1506 and received his B.A. in 1512, the same year becoming a subdeacon.
 He was made Master of Arts in July 1515 and was held to be a man of virtuous disposition, leading an unblemished life.
-The M.A. allowed him to start studying theology, but the official course did not include the systematic study of scripture.
-As Tyndale later complained:
+The M.A. qualified him to start study the advanced doctoral degree of theology, a systematic course of theological study though not a systematic biblical study.
+As Tyndale later hyperbolized of the curriculum:

 He was a gifted linguist and became fluent over the years in French, Greek, Hebrew, German, Italian, Latin, and Spanish, in addition to English.
 Between 1517 and 1521, he went to the University of Cambridge.
 Erasmus had been the leading teacher of Greek there from August 1511 to January 1512, but not during Tyndale's time at the university.

 Tyndale became chaplain at the home of Sir John Walsh at Little Sodbury in Gloucestershire and tutor to his children around 1521.
 His opinions proved controversial to fellow clergymen, and the next year he was summoned before John Bell, the Chancellor of the Diocese of Worcester, although no formal charges were laid at the time.
-After the meeting with Bell and other church leaders, Tyndale, according to John Foxe, had an argument with a "learned but blasphemous clergyman", who allegedly asserted: "We had better be without God's laws than the Pope's", to which Tyndale responded: "I defy the Pope and all his laws; and if God spares my life, ere many years, I will cause the boy that driveth the plow to know more of the Scriptures than thou dost!"
+After the meeting with Bell and other church leaders, Tyndale, according to John Foxe, had an argument with a "learned but blasphemous clergyman", who allegedly asserted: "We had better be without God's laws than the Pope's", to which Tyndale allegedly responded: "I defy the Pope and all his laws; and if God spares my life, ere many years, I will cause the boy that driveth the plow to know more of the Scriptures than thou dost!"

-Tyndale left for London in 1523 to seek permission to translate the Bible into English.
-He requested help from Bishop Cuthbert Tunstall, a well-known classicist who had praised Erasmus after working together with him on a Greek New Testament.
-The bishop, however, declined to extend his patronage, telling Tyndale that he had no room for him in his household.
+Tyndale left for London in 1523 to seek sponsorship and permission to translate the Bible into English.
+He asked to join the household of London Bishop Cuthbert Tunstall, a well-known classicist who had worked with Erasmus, his friend, on the second edition of his Latin/Greek New Testament.
+The bishop, however, declined to fund Tyndale, explaining that his household was already full with scholars.
 Tyndale preached and studied "at his book" in London for some time, relying on the help of cloth merchant Humphrey Monmouth.
 During this time, he lectured widely, including at St Dunstan-in-the-West at Fleet Street in London.